Pembroke Mulching Services

 Contact Pembroke's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

 Pembroke residents benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
-Seasonal mulch distribution occurs in spring and fall, with bulk pickup available at designated locations.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated town locations.
 Residents must present a valid permit or sticker for access.
 Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring high-quality, pesticide-free materials aged for 6-12 months.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths under 50 lbs with biodegradable twine.
-The Transfer Station operates on set hours, requiring permits and, in some cases, fees.
-Mulch is sourced from municipal programs (free or low-cost), regional suppliers (30-50/cubic yard hardwood, 35-60/cubic yard bark, 50-100/cubic yard stone), and sustainable local sources.
-All materials are screened for cleanliness and disease-free certification.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
+The Transfer Station operates on set hours and requires permits and fees for certain services.
+Material sourcing includes municipal programs (free or low-cost), regional suppliers (hardwood 30-50/cubic yard, bark 35-60/cubic yard, stone 50-100/cubic yard), and sustainable, locally-produced options.
+All mulch must be free from construction debris and invasive species, with quality standards enforced for disease-free certification.

 Pembroke Department of Public Works